awsdocs/aws-lambda-developer-guide/doc_source/configuration-concurrency.md

 Lambda also integrates with [Application Auto Scaling](https://docs.aws.amazon.com/autoscaling/application/userguide/)\.
 You can configure Application Auto Scaling to manage provisioned concurrency on a schedule or based on utilization\.
 Use scheduled scaling to increase provisioned concurrency in anticipation of peak traffic\.
 To increase provisioned concurrency automatically as needed, use [the Application Auto Scaling API](#configuration-concurrency-api) to register a target and create a scaling policy\.

-Provisioned concurrency counts towards a function's reserved concurrency and Regional limits\.
+Provisioned concurrency counts towards a function's reserved concurrency and Regional quotas\.
 If the amount of provisioned concurrency on a function's versions and aliases adds up to the function's reserved concurrency, all invocations run on provisioned concurrency\.
 This configuration also has the effect of throttling the unpublished version of the function \(`$LATEST`\), which prevents it from executing\.

 **Topics**
 + [Configuring reserved concurrency](#configuration-concurrency-reserved)